The Complete Guide to Email Disclaimer Laws in Canada

 Applicable to anyone storing personal data, the Canadian Privacy Act was established to protect personal information collected by the Canadian government.
 It gives individuals the right to access information about themselves.
-It also governs how private sector organizations collect, use, and disclose personal details in the course of commercial business.
+It also governs how private sector organizations collect, use, and disclose personal details during commercial business.

-An email disclaimer helps ensure that recipients are clear how their personal data is collected and to decrease liability in case of private information being made public.
+An email disclaimer helps ensure recipients are clear about how their personal data is collected and decreases liability if private information is made public.

 PIPEDA (Personal Information Protection and Electronic Documents Act)

 The Personal Information Protection and Electronic Documents Act is a Canadian law designed to ensure that personal information collected by businesses is kept securely.
 It also ensures that this data will only ever be collected, used, and given out under a strict set of circumstances.
-An email disclaimer simply helps highlight that your organization conforms to the highest standards of data privacy and security.
+An email disclaimer helps highlight that your organization conforms to the highest data privacy and security standards.